ducakar/TextureReplacer/README.md

 * Use DDS format for optimal RAM usage and loading times since DDS textures are not shadowed in RAM and can be pre-compressed and can have pre-built mipmaps.
-* TGA and JPEG images are not suitable for normal maps.
 * Try to keep dimensions of all textures powers of two.
-* KSP can only load TGAs with RGB or RGBA colours.
-Paletteised 256-colour TGAs cause corruptions in the game database!
-* By default, texture compression and mipmap generation are handled by ATM when it is present rather than by TextureReplacer.
-* KSP never generates mipmaps for PNGs and JPEGs.
-TextureReplacer fixes this by generating mipmaps under paths specified in the configuration file.
-Other images are omitted to avoid making UI icons of various plugins blurry when not using the full texture quality.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to the surface those textures are slowly interpolated into the high-resolution